List of uniform polyhedra by Schwarz triangle: Euclidean tilings

 Grünbaum, Miller, and Shephard also list 33 uniform tilings using zigzags (skew apeirogons) as faces, ten of which are families that have a free parameter (the angle of the zigzag).
 In eight cases this parameter is continuous; in two, it is discrete.

+It is not known if the expanded list given by Grünbaum, Miller, and Shephard is complete.

 Hyperbolic tilings

 The set of triangles tiling the hyperbolic plane is infinite.
-Moreover in hyperbolic space the fundamental domain does not have to be a simplex.
+Moreover, in hyperbolic space the fundamental domain does not have to be a simplex.
 Consequently a full listing of the uniform tilings of the hyperbolic plane cannot be given.

 Even when restricted to convex tiles, it is possible to find multiple tilings with the same vertex configuration: see for example Snub order-6 square tiling#Related polyhedra and tiling.

 A few small convex cases (not involving ideal faces or vertices) have been given below: